khpark97/Learning-Django/README.md

 ## *Django for Beginners* by William S. Vincent

-This repository contains my implementations of projects from *Django for Beginners* (2025 edition), a practical guide to building full-stack Django web applications.
+This repository contains my implementations of projects from *Django for Beginners* 5th edition, a practical guide to building full-stack Django web applications.
 The book covers:

 ### Core Concepts:
 - Django's MTV and GCBV architecture